 Welcome to the AI4LT

-The "Artificial Intelligence for Language Technologies (AI4LT)" lab at the Institute for Anthropomatics und Robotics (IAR) develops language technology that enable human computer interaction and support human-human interaction using deep learning technology.
+The "Artificial Intelligence for Language Technologies (AI4LT)" lab at the Institute for Anthropomatics und Robotics (IAR) develops language technologies that enable human-computer interaction and support human-human interaction using deep learning.
 The lab investigates the research areas: machine translation, speech translation, automatic speech recognition and dialog modelling.
 The lab is headed by Prof. Dr. Jan Niehues.

 Research